veersingh9540/Image_Processing_for_Text_recognition/README.md

 # Automated_toll_tax

-Ongoing project on Raspberry Pi. using python/java/php to make the whole toll tax system automated this project works as Follows :-
+Ongoing project on Image processing . using python/java/php/Mysql to make the whole toll tax system automated this project works as Follows :-
 1) We planned to use image text recognition to scan the vehicle no.
 2) After scanning system will ask the questions such as **one_way,two_way,destination then according to that system generates money command**